neil-vqa/fundbase/README.md

 # fundbase

-Manage your team's project funds.
+Smoothly manage the funds of your team's projects.

 A React Native application.